HackYourFuture-CPH/teacher-curriculum/topics/flipped-classroom.md

 # Flipped classroom

 Flipped classroom is a way to teach a class where students before class has watched a video lecture.
-Then in class there is a focus on exerises and homework
+Then in class there is a focus on exerises and homework.

+This approach ensures that the time spent with mentors is spent with active learning.
+The passive learning happens on the students own time.

 ## Preparation